This page contains affiliate links. Please read our disclosure for more info.

 This tempura restaurant near the station has a vegetable tempura set which you can order with rice.
 Vegetarians should skip the miso soup and noodles as they contain dashi (fish stock).

-It’s open every day from 11am – 10pm, so it’s a good option when other restaurants are closed (many don’t open until 6pm).
+It’s open from 11am – 8pm (closed Tuesdays) so it’s a good option when other restaurants are closed (many don’t open until 6pm).
 It can get very busy.

 Delicious authentic pizza and spaghetti with tomato sauce.
-Open for lunch and for dinner from 6pm.
+Open for lunch 12pm – 2pm and for dinner 6pm – 9pm.
 Closed Thursdays.

 Another Italian restaurant near the station.
 It’s not as good as Pizzeria Onda, but we enjoyed the pizza and vegetable pasta.
-Open for lunch and for dinner from 6pm.
+Open for lunch 11.30am – 2.30pm and for dinner from 6pm – 10pm (from 5pm weekends).
 Closed Mondays.